varjakm/ohk/readme.md

 | WD10  | 204       | deg     | Wind direction at 10 m  |
 | WS10  | 1.56          | m/s     | Wind speed at 10 m |

-*Using Python script to extract the data from the website for a given year and save the data as csv-file into folder air_data
+*Using Python script to extract the data from the website for a given year and save the data as csv-file into folder 'air_data'

+*Data extraction done for year 2022, due to website limitations, for each month separately

+*Then, the data for each month merged into a large csv file, for the whole year 2022

-*Using Python Pandas library, the csv-file was read into a dataframe (table) df
+*Using Python Pandas library, the csv-file was read into a dataframe (table) df for processing

-*Pandas was used to do all the processing
+*Pandas was used to do all the necessary processing, including aggregation

-*In the end the tables with hourly (df_hourly), daily (df_daily), and monthly (df_monthly) average values for all columns in the dataset were obtained and saved as CSV files into a separate folder air_data_tables
+*In the end three tables were obtained: tables with hourly (df_hourly), daily (df_daily), and monthly (df_monthly) average values for all columns in the dataset and saved as CSV files into a separate folder 'air_data_tables'

 *Decided to use one programming language to avoid jumping between file formats, programming languages, tools to reduce potential confusion